Montana Cowboys

 Cowboy Portraits

-Brought the lighting gear out to a cattle branding a few months ago to make some portraits.
+Brought the lighting gear out to a cattle branding a few months ago to make some portraits of all the cowboys and cowgirls working on the ranch.
 Wanted the focus to just be the people and their gear without anything else to distract from that.
 Had a blast setting it all up and shooting in a horse trailer, but still undecided if I’ll stick with this style or not.

 Click HERE to see more from this series.